 Structural modernisation and rationalisation of the Prosecution Service constituted another of the chief objectives of the reform.
-To this end, the position of Deputy Chief Prosecutor of the Supreme Court was reinforced by explicitly redefining the position's routine management functions in the Prosecutor's Office at the Supreme Court and reasserting his/her role as substitute for the General Prosecutor.
-This enhancement of institutional significance is reflected in the qualifications for the position, which require candidates to have served for at least three years as a category one public prosecutor.
+To this end, the position of Deputy Chief Prosecutor of the Supreme Court was reinforced by explicitly redefining the position's routine management functions in the Prosecutor's Office at the Supreme Court and reasserting his/her role as substitute for the Prosecutor General.
+This enhancement of institutional significance is reflected in the qualifications for the position, which require candidates to have served for at least three years as a category one professional prosecutor.

 With the Support Unit, the reform introduced a body whose membership includes prosecutors and other government officials.
-Its task is to assist the General Prosecutor's Office in connection with: institutional representation and relations with public authorities; communication and media relations; management of citizen support services; and analysis of and decision-making on the Prosecution Service's organisational and operational needs in the areas of statistics, information technology, staffing, material resources, information and documentation.
+Its task is to assist the Prosecutor General's Office in connection with: institutional representation and relations with public authorities; communication and media relations; management of citizen support services; and analysis of and decision-making on the Prosecution Service's organisational and operational needs in the areas of statistics, information technology, staffing, material resources, information and documentation.

 The creation of the Armed Forces Prosecutor's Office as an institution subordinate to the Service is an innovation fully compatible with the provisions of Constitutional Act 4/1987 of 15 July on Jurisdiction and Organisation of the Military Judiciary.
-Hence the suitability of its systematic inclusion in the Statute, in keeping with the principle of institutional unity, despite the fact that, with the sole exception of one High Prosecutor, this Prosecutor's Office is not staffed by members of the corps of Public Prosecutors.
+Hence the suitability of its systematic inclusion in the Statute, in keeping with the principle of institutional unity, despite the fact that, with the sole exception of one High Prosecutor, this Prosecutor's Office is not staffed by professional prosecutors.

-To further rationalise departmental operation, provision was made to regulate the position of High Prosecutor Delegate, thereby institutionalising the General Prosecutor's standard practice of delegating tasks. on the one hand, this arrangement lightens the burden on the General Prosecutor. on the other, it facilitates the assumption of responsibility by the High Prosecutors Delegate for coordinating and issuing criteria and submitting proposals to the General Prosecutor on any necessary circulars or instructions.
-The specialised expertise and experience of these Prosecutors Delegate in the performance of such tasks contributes effectively to the attainment of unity of action.
+To further rationalise departmental operation, provision was made to regulate the position of High Prosecutor Delegate, thereby institutionalising the Prosecutor General's standard practice of delegating tasks.
+On the one hand, this arrangement lightens the burden on the Prosecutor General.
+On the other, it facilitates the assumption of responsibility by the High Prosecutors Delegate for coordinating and issuing criteria and submitting proposals to the Prosecutor General on any necessary circulars or instructions.
+The specialised expertise and experience of these Prosecutors Delegate in the performance of such tasks contributes effectively to the attainment of uniformity in service provision.